Metadata Configurator Tutorial#

 Host age |

 The selected minimal information model on the other hand does contain the correct Field names and the restrictions on the linked values.
-These restrictions are also directly available in the resultant Excel workbook (Figure 5).
+These restrictions are also directly available in the resultant Excel workbook by hovering over the column headers.

-To increase the interoperability of your metadata you have the option to either systematically review this list, which incidentally helps you identify crucial metadata you might not have considered and could enhance your design, or filter specifically for terms related to in this case “host” (Figure 6).
+To increase the interoperability of your metadata you have the option to either systematically review this list, which incidentally helps you identify crucial metadata you might not have considered and could enhance your design, or filter specifically for terms related to in this case “host”.
+To do so, type in host into the top Label box, then select host age.

-From the publication we can learn that that 16s rDNA sequences were obtained from fecal samples.
-On the website we move on to “Assay” information by unfolding Assay Information at the bottom left of the textbox and select “Amplicon demultiplexed”.
-Again, there are mandatory and optional fields for you to customize.
+From the publication we learn that that 16S rDNA sequences were obtained from fecal samples.
+On the FAIR Data Station, unfold Assay Information at the bottom left of the textbox and select “Amplicon demultiplexed”.
+Again, there are mandatory, recommended, and optional Fields for you to customize.

-When you are done you can download the Excel workbook and start filling in your sample metadata.
+When finished customizing, you can download the Excel workbook and start filling in your sample metadata.

 Hint

-You can download a template Excel workbook created by this tutorial available at: here
+You can download a template Excel workbook created by this tutorial available here